WhitsonAS/Rachford-Rice-Contest/README.md

 See [video 5]() for an example of how to add you code.

+Note that you're not allowed to change the floating point precision to get the desired threshold!
+The goal is that your algorithm should be able to have a threshold equal to your floating point precision.
+Any solution based on floating point manipulation of this kind will be **disqualified**.

 # Basic theory about Rachford-Rice problem

 The Rachford-Rice equation is a combination of (1) the material balance equation, (2) the assumption that the vapor (y<sub>i</sub>) and liquid (x<sub>i</sub>) compositions are defined by a constant set of K-values (K<sub>i</sub>) and (3) that the sum of vapor and liquid molar fractions sum to one.